VueTorrent/VueTorrent/.github/CONTRIBUTING.md

 VueTorrent welcomes localization contributions!

 We no longer accept PRs for translations as all locale data in this repo is there only for reference and building from source.
-Instead head to our [Discord server](https://discord.gg/KDQP7fR467) to get your invitation link to the [Tolgee](https://tolgee.io) project.
+Instead head to the [issue creation page](https://github.com/VueTorrent/VueTorrent/issues/new/choose) to contact us and get your invitation link to the [Tolgee](https://tolgee.io) project.

 ## Wiki changes